ZofiaD/dare_it_challenge_portfolio_zofiaD/README.md

   * It is not possible to download the match report.
   * Wrong translation of "Linki pomocnicze" button on home page.
   * Dev team contact hyperlink redirects to slack app only (instead of email etc.).

+# TASK 2

+## Subtask 1 - *Writing test cases based on User Story.*

+Please find my test ceases on https://drive.google.com/drive/folders/1OZHrDLQ9Q7OqTHEhCYCJTAEUBQSixOHD?usp=sharing

+## Subtask 2 - *Writing test cases based on your "own experience"*

+Please find my test ceases on https://drive.google.com/drive/folders/1OZHrDLQ9Q7OqTHEhCYCJTAEUBQSixOHD?usp=sharing

+## Subtask 3 - *Why do we write test cases?*

+In my opinion we write test cases because it helps us plan tests.
+They help verify the compliance of the software with the requirements.
+They also provide helpful instructions for a new tester in a project.
+Test cases allow for effective and consistent regression testing.